dev-named-jordan/sweater_weather/README.md

 * [VCR](https://github.com/vcr/vcr)
 * [Capybara](https://github.com/teamcapybara/capybara)
 * [Postman](https://www.postman.com/) Explore and test the API endpoints using Postman, and use Postman’s CLI to execute collections directly from the command-line.

-### About

-I was given 5 days to create and consume expose 5 endpoints, and consume 4 APIs.
-This is the Fianl Project for Turing School's Mod 3.

 #### Prerequisites